 Any other worthwhile business purpose

-When you need to purchase equipment, vehicles or machinery for your business, equipment finance is a funding option.
+When you need to purchase equipment, vehicles or machinery for your business, equipment financing is a funding option.
 Usually the equipment is secured against the loan amount, which can help to minimise interest rates.

 You can borrow anywhere from $5K up to $2 million, sometimes more.
 And loan terms range from 1 year to 5 years or more.
 The process is a little more involved, so you may need to give yourself a week or two to organise an equipment finance loan.